jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-dj-schwa-s-a-s-h-by-day.md

 **RR:** Your label [Beef Records](https://www.facebook.com/beefrecords/) is making a mark.
 Tell us how it started and what we can expect from it this year.

 **DJ Schwa:** About 13 years ago I was working on label called [Tribal Vision](https://www.facebook.com/tribalvisionrecords/) with my partner [Slater](https://www.facebook.com/djslatertribalvision/).
 Then I realised I wanna do something on my own with my own understanding of techno and electro.
-First release was a compilation Prime Cuts with names such Martinez and [Trentemoller](https://www.facebook.com/trentemoller/).
+First release was a compilation Prime Cuts with names such as Martinez and [Trentemoller](https://www.facebook.com/trentemoller/).
 These producers influenced me a lot.
 The rest is history.
 We are still pressing 12” records, we also did 6 CD albums and many digital releases.
 The most recent project on Beef is 2 vinyl [samplers](https://soundcloud.com/beef/sets/busz-tm-tipico-lationo) and LP by BUSZ, which is Pier Bucci and Oskar Szafraniec.
-Great jazzy techno / minimal music.
-LP is coming out in a few weeks.
-The samplers you can check here and here.
+Great jazzy techno / minimal music - LP is coming out in a few weeks.

 **RR**: Finally - what’s up next for you?

-**DJ Schwa:** On Saturday, I will be playing in Belgrade.
-It’ll be my first time.
+**DJ Schwa:** I'm playing in Belgrade.
+It’ll be my first time...
 I heard it's great.
 My girlfriend is half Serbian.
 From Sydney I’m flying to Melbourne, and then to Belgrade, where I’ll be for 2 days.
 And after that, home.
-I will be playing at Prague festival, RoundUp, which runs from the 11-13th of May.
+I will be playing at the Prague festival, RoundUp, which runs from the 11-13th of May.

 **RR: **Enjoy Prague.
 Thank you Michael!